 - Use Merriweather for all continuous body text.

-- Set subheadings in Vestula, but smaller than your main heading.
+- Use Vestula for subheadings, but make them smaller than your main heading.

 - Keep captions and footnotes in Vestula small but legible.

-- Limit body text to key points, set in Merriweather.
+- Limit body text to key points in Merriweather.

 - Remember: less is more in presentations.